How To Take A Great Underwater Photo

 If you are scuba diving you need to be able to control your buoyancy so you are not causing more damage to the environment.
 The camera is an added element that will affect your buoyancy underwater.
 You will learn to control your breathing to help you with your buoyancy while taking photos.

 If you are not comfortable in the water you won’t get good photos.
 It’s as simple as that.
 You need to keep yourself safe first, then learn how to use your camera, then introduce it underwater.
+A camera can always be replaced.
+Your life can not.

 Step 2: Get Close

+One of the most important rules to remember in underwater photography is to get close to your subject!
+Shooting underwater is completely different to shooting above water.
 When you’re underwater your lens has to shoot through a dome and water to get the photograph.
 Water reduces color, contrast and sharpness, three things that can make or break your photo.

 If you don’t get close to your subject your photo could be blue, flat and have soft focus.
 Ideally you want to be within 1 meter (1-3 feet) away from your subject.
+The closer you are to your subject, the less water you have to shoot through.
+In turn that will make for a better photograph.

 Angelina Pilarinos Photographer Taking Photos Underwater